loong218-toast/AlgoTrading-analysis/README.md

 Our winning chance for test data increases from 50.7% to 58.33%.

+# Algo-Trading

+The program automatically opens and closes position depending on the market condition.

+It handles everything for you, and the only thing you need to do is drinking Mai Tai on the beach.

+# Resources
 Python packages : Pandas, Numpy, Tensorflow, Scikit-learn, Plotly, Matplotlib, Datetime, Talib